-To travelers who want to visit the most famous geothermal spa, the best time to visit the Blue Lagoon is during the off and shoulder season, when crowds are thinner (hundreds of thousands of people flock here every year).
+For travelers who want to visit the Blue Lagoon, the most famous geothermal spa, the best time to visit is during the off and shoulder seasons, when crowds are thinner (hundreds of thousands of people flock here every year).

-Sadly (but logically), the warmest months of the year are easily the worst time to visit if you're hoping to avoid the onslaught of tourists.
-The month of July and the first week of August see the highest number of travelers, with big-ticket attractions like the Blue Lagoon, the Golden Circle, the South Coast, and Jökulsárlón being particularly overrun.
-If you are planning to visit during that time, consider exploring more remote corners of the island like the Westfjords or East Iceland, which have their own cache of fjords, vistas, and waterfalls that are just as impressive as the natural attractions surrounding the capital — if not more.
+That said, the warmest months of the year are easily the worst time to visit if you're hoping to avoid the onslaught of tourists.
+The months of July and August see the highest number of travelers, with big-ticket attractions like the Blue Lagoon, Golden Circle, South Coast, and Jökulsárlón being particularly overrun.
+If you're planning to visit during that time, consider exploring more remote corners of the island like the Westfjords or East Iceland, which have their own cache of fjords, vistas, and waterfalls that are just as impressive as the natural attractions surrounding the capital — if not more.

 Cheapest Times to Visit Iceland